How to Sum Multiple Rows in Excel (Table of Contents)

 Step 2: Press Enter key, the following result is displayed.

-I hope with the above examples we now have an understanding and knowledge of the function Sum and know several ways in which the multiple rows can be used to Sum the numbers.
+I hope with the above examples, we now understand and know the function Sum and know several ways in which the multiple rows can be used to Sum the numbers.

 Things to Remember